rach7777/monax-may/components/erisdb.md

 ## Permission Layer

-eris:db comes with a sophisticated capabilities based, evolveable permissioning layer which was the first on the market and by far still the most sophisticated.
-Permissioning your blockchains is more than simply running them behind a gated VPN; if one is running eris:db.
+eris:db comes with a capabilities-based, evolvable permissioning layer - the first of its kind on the market, and by far, still the most sophisticated.

+Permissioning your blockchains is more than simply running them behind a gated VPN if one is running eris:db.

 ## Best of All